Chicken and Rice

 Can I use chicken thighs or drumsticks?

 Yes.
-Any cut-up chicken works well—just cook until the pieces are done before adding them back over the rice.
+Any cut-up chicken pieces work well.
+Just ensure the chicken is fully cooked before placing it back over the rice.

 Why brown the rice in butter?

-Lightly browning the rice adds flavor and helps it cook up less sticky.
+Lightly browning the rice adds nutty flavor and helps prevent it from becoming sticky.

 Can I add vegetables?

 Yes.
-Peas, carrots, or diced celery can be stirred in while the rice simmers.
+Peas, carrots, or diced celery can be added while the rice simmers.

 How do I prevent the rice from drying out?

-Keep the pan covered and add a small amount of water if the rice looks dry before it’s tender.
+Keep the pan covered and add a small amount of water or broth if the rice appears dry before it is tender.